Všechny případové studie

 Through internal training.
 We plan to customize the template I saw on Freelo's site. 🙂

-Do you have any guidelines or best practices for using Freelo as an accounting company?
+Do you have any tutorials or ”best practices" for using Freelo as an accounting firm?

 Every task and process should have a deadline, a responsible person and basic info .
 Nothing more is needed.